Best Ethernet Cables for Gaming in 2024 (Speed, Bandwidth, and Gaming Performance)

 The real debate to be had when it comes to the best Ethernet cables for gaming is Cat5e vs Cat6.
 And maybe Cat6A if you also do a lot of heavy data transfers.

-Cat5e vs Cat6, which is best for gaming?
+Cat5e vs Cat6: Which is Best for Gaming?

 Although Cat5e and Cat6 are both good choices for gaming over Ethernet connections, Cat6 cables are often the preferred type.
 Both cables can support up to Gigabit Ethernet speeds over their full length, although Cat6 Ethernet cables can also handle 10 Gbps up to 33.5m (and even up to 50m with really high-quality Cat6 cables), but it’s not speed that truly separates these cables.